atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 - **Comparison View** – displays a comparison table with the fields and attributes defined in the [Selection Layout](../../09.comparison-and-merge/index.md#configuring-the-comparison-table-layout) of the corresponding entity.

 - **Merge View** – displays all cluster items side by side with radio buttons for selecting field values from each record.
-Used to manually build or update the Golden Record by choosing specific values from staging records.
+Used to manually build or update the Golden Record by choosing specific values from contributor records.
 See [Merge Cluster Items](#merge-cluster-items) for details.

 ![Comparison mode](./_assets/compare-mode.png){.large}